Parastu1995/ML-psilocybin-prediction/README.md

 ### 📁 Feature extraction

 This folder contains scripts for extracting quantitative morphological features from segmented images.
+The segmnetation masks to run the feature extraction codes can be found at:
+ - Imaging data: `Dataset/Segmentation watershed/*.tif`

 - **Morphometry.ijm**
   Extracts morphometric features of connceted components, including area, perimeter, circularity, Feret diameter, inscribed disk radius, and geodesic elongation.
 Results are exported as a `.csv` table together with metadata parsed from file names.